melchoy/dotfiles/README.md

-# DOTCONFIGS & Config Manager
+# Dotfiles & Config Manager

 This repository contains scripts and playbooks for setting up my development environment.